Skip to main content

 Academic

-The privacy implications of wearable technology in non-covered wellness initiatives extend into the complex domain of and the burgeoning biometric data economy.
+The privacy implications of wearable technology in non-covered wellness initiatives extend into the complex domain of predictive health analytics and the burgeoning biometric data economy.
 The raw data collected by these devices serves as the feedstock for sophisticated machine learning algorithms designed to identify, stratify, and predict health risks within a population.

 This process, often opaque to the end-user, represents a fundamental shift in how personal health is assessed, transforming it from a private, clinical matter into a commodified dataset ripe for commercial exploitation.
 The core academic concern is the use of this data to construct “digital biomarkers” for various health conditions, creating a system of probabilistic health scoring that operates outside of established medical and ethical frameworks.